Upper bound on heat kernels of finite particle systems of Keller-Segel type: Two-dimensional particles

 for $\delta=C \sqrt{\nu}$.
-This includes many classes of singular vector fields found in the literature, such as essentially the largest Morrey class: for an $\varepsilon>0$ fixed arbitrairily small, the integral of $|b|^{1+\varepsilon}$ over a ball of radius $r>0$ in $\mathbb R^{2N}$ must satisfy for constant $c$ independent of $r$ or the centre $x \in \mathbb R^{2N}.$ There is a detailed Sobolev regularity theory of parabolic equations with weakly form-bounded drifts, and a weak solution theory of the corresponding stochastic differential equations, see \cite{Ki_super,KiS-theory,KiS_brownian,KiS_JDE, Ki_Morrey}\footnote{Regarding SDEs with Morrey class drifts, see also Krylov \cite{Kr} and references therein, although he deals with a different part of the Morrey scale. }.
-(All these results require, naturally, the weak form-bound $\delta$ to be sufficiently small, otherwise one runs into blow up effects.)
+This includes many classes of singular vector fields found in the literature, such as essentially the largest Morrey class: for an $\varepsilon>0$ fixed arbitrarily small, the integral of $|b|^{1+\varepsilon}$ over a ball of radius $r>0$ in $\mathbb R^{2N}$ must satisfy $\int_{B_r(x)} |b|^{1+\varepsilon} \leq cr^{2N-1-\varepsilon}$ for constant $c$ independent of $r$ or the centre $x \in \mathbb R^{2N}.$ There is a detailed Sobolev regularity theory of parabolic equations with weakly form-bounded drifts, and a weak solution theory of the corresponding stochastic differential equations, see \cite{KiS_brownian,KiS_JDE, Ki_Morrey} (regarding SDEs with Morrey class drifts, see also Krylov \cite{Kr} and references therein, although he deals with a different part of the Morrey scale since he also allows irregular diffusion coefficients).
+All these results require, naturally, the weak form-bound $\delta$ to be sufficiently small, otherwise one runs into blow up effects.
 By considering $b:=\frac{\nabla \varphi}{\varphi}$ as a weakly form-bounded drift one thus has in the setting of Theorem \ref{thm1}: